coenm/Treatment/README.md

 Treatment.exe help fix

-  -d, --directory          Required.
-Root directory to process the csproj files.
+  -d, --directory          Root directory to process the csproj files.

   -n, --dry-run            (Default: false) File changes are not written to disk, only listed in the console.